There are no lenders that offer 97% investment loans. You might still get approved for 95% investment loans.

 These changes require banks and lenders authorised by APRA, otherwise known as Authorised Deposit-taking Institutions (ADIs), to hold a certain amount of capital in the event of a market crash.

 As a result of these changes, a number of banks, building societies and other ADIs have started to limit high LVR investor lending, particularly investment loans for 90% LVR and higher.

 Interest rate discounts

 Do I qualify for any discounts?

-Unfortunately, there are no interest rate discounts on offer if you’re borrowing 97% LVR.
-On top of that, since high LVR lending is considered to be a high risk, you may be looking at a slightly higher interest rate than normal.
+Unfortunately, there are no interest rate discounts if you’re borrowing 97% LVR.
+On top of that, since high LVR lending is considered high risk, you may be looking at a slightly higher interest rate than normal.

 Luckily, we can help you qualify for the same interest rates as someone borrowing less than 90% LVR depending on the strength of your situation.